aakanshaparmar/humble-beginning/README.md

 	As the "to" and "folder" values are common in all JSON objects they both have been displayed once only on the top and left side of the screen respectively.

 	The application has been built to resemble an email browser.

+	Currenly simple JavaScript has been used however, in case other folders and more dynamic data was present, I would have implemented it using ReactJS as it would significantly improve the performance.